How Much Does CMMC Certification Cost?

 • Level 2 → Third-party assessment by a C3PAO (for prioritized acquisitions)

-Third-party audits introduce significant fixed assessment fees.
+Third-party audits introduce fixed external assessment fees that materially affect total investment.

 Scope and System Complexity